Chanty

 Don’t just stick to your guns and magically expect things to get better in this scenario.
 You have to adapt.
 Sometimes that means changing your plans.
 Other times, it means getting rid of a disruptive presence.

-• Define a shared purpose for the team
+• Define a common purpose and keep it at the forefront of team activities.

 Ammara Tariq